-Students must be a minimum of 15 years of age by the orientation and move-in date.
-No prior experience in photography is necessary.
+Students must be of rising junior or senior status or a 2020 high school graduate.
+No photography experience is necessary.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.

 Progress will be based on growth than set benchmarks.
 Students are expected to be present and engaged at all times.
 They are expected to follow directions, and take advice and criticism of their work as a learning experience.

 This is an academically rigorous, college-level program.
 Students are expected to complete nightly homework assignments and actively participate in group projects.
 Students are expected to attend all synchronous classes every day, arrive on time, and meet all academic obligations.
 Free time will vary as each program is unique, as is the subsequent workload.